The details disclosed here all occurred when Fiona Woolf was President of the Law Society. She has now been appointed to head the child abuse inquiry.

 When I finally received an adjudication from the Law Society (now the Solicitors Regulation Authority) I was amazed to find that although they ruled that the contract was unlawful they didn’t intend to take any further action because they stated that “it only happened in a small number of cases” and that the firm had renegotiated the contract.
 I had already told them the value of the debts was £100m – when I left the firm there were 70-80,000 cases.
-For an idea of how wrong these figures are see this data supplied by the Ministry of Justice following my Freedom of Information request.
+For an idea of how wrong their assessment is see this data supplied by the Ministry of Justice following my Freedom of Information request. £44m in illegal charges were applied in the year of my complaint.

 Here is the SRA adjudication: